Start your Yacht Charter and Sailing Adventure from Split

 Twenty minutes driving from the Split city, on the cliffs of the gorge between Kozjak and Mosor stands the Klis fortress, with one eye facing the sea and another facing Zagora.
 Klis fortress became more popular with the wide public after filming GOT series on this location.

 The most considerable significance of the Klis fortress for Croatian history dates back to the 15th century.
 It found itself at the crossroads of the three empires – the Ottoman Empire, the Venetian Republic, and the Habsburg Monarchy.
 Klis was the home of the Uskoks.
 The military units that got their name because they jumped into the enemy territory pillaged it and returned to their base.

 Klis Fortress is open for visits throughout the year.
 Summer working hours 08.30 -20.30h.
-For more info about working hours and entrance tickets, please read here Klis Fortress Web.
+Please read on the official Klis Fortress Web for more info about working hours and entrance tickets.

 During warm summer days, we suggest visiting in the late afternoon.
 You can visit the Fortress on your own or book an organized trip with a tour guide from Split or Trogir.